7 Critical Leadership Development Pitfalls That Derail Success

 Ignoring culture and context during change initiatives

-Leadership development programs often fail because they conflict with your existing culture.
-These pitfalls in leadership programs create resistance and cynicism rather than growth.
+Leadership programs fail when they clash with existing culture.
+These pitfalls in leadership programs create resistance instead of growth.

 Using multi-color committees for smoother rollouts